 WIDE: Shot of all prepared and clearly labeled reagents.

-Next, prepare 6.25 milliliters of complete infection medium supplemented with lysostaphin by adding 6 milliliters of complete infection medium to 250 microliters of the lysostaphin working solution [1].
+Next, prepare 6.25 milliliters of complete infection medium supplemented with lysostaphin by adding 250 microliters of the lysostaphin working solution to 6 milliliters of complete infection medium [1].

-Talent adding infection medium to lysostaphin working solution.
+Talent adding lysostaphin working solution to infection medium.

 Then, add 250 microliters of the complete infection medium supplemented with lysostaphin into each well [1] and gently agitate the plate by swiveling the plate by hand [2].
 Videographer: This step is important!